zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### add

-Fires before the list box item is added to the ListBox.
+Fires before an item is added to the ListBox.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.